 Step 5: Advanced Functional Strength & Conditioning System (for the serious fitness enthusiast, recreational, professional and occupational athlete.
 Occupational athletes are those who have physically demanding jobs like firefighters, law enforcement, construction and delivery drivers like UPS)

-Each step progresses the person towards their wellness & movement intentions and goals.
+Each step progresses the person toward their wellness & movement intentions and goals.
 Each person gets a customized exercise system and video that are progressed as they improve.
 Eventually they learn to follow their own plan to maintain their wellness & movement rating.

 Using this step-by-step process will lower the rate of health challenges and musculoskeletal disorders worldwide!